ParasSharma7/Alexa-BackUp/README.md

 3. Fill the ID, Access Key and Bucket Name with them respectively.

-4. Say to Alexa, "Back me up".
+4. Say to Alexa, `"Back me up"`.

-5. If you are backing up a new device, ask Alexa to "Add a new device".
+5. If you are backing up a new device, ask Alexa to `"Add a new device"`.

-6. Say to Alexa, "The device name is {device Name}"
+6. Say to Alexa, `"The device name is {device Name}`"

 7. Enter the Passcode given by Alexa in the Passcode field.